Mireille0000/RSSchool-Learning-Projects/typescript-journey.md

 4. The forth module done.
 The subject is rather complex when trying to change the code that has already been written in JS.
 But I guesse it is a matter of time.

 18.02.2024
-5. After looked through module 5, I got some basic knoledge of classes in TS but also I understand better classes in JS (the concept).
+5. After looked through module 5, I got some basic knowledge of classes in TS but also I understood better classes in JS (the concept).
+6. The 6 module is about generics as a concept, the syntax and how and when the feature should be used.
+It was not simple to retain the syntax but after some exercises on the plateform I managed to remember it.
+And now it is much clearer how you should avoid the any type as well as the reason to avoid it (TS whould not make any sense if so).